 For at least a century, science fiction has a strong tradition of short stories–quick, punchy narratives that effectively develop a single idea.
 Works like these don’t do much with character or world-building and they don’t need to; they get their power from following the implications of the idea.
 They’re like an experiment on reality, changing a single variable and seeing how it plays out.
 Because of that, they don’t need a lot of special effects when adapted, focusing instead on the changes to human action.
 Much of Philip K. Dick’s work was like this; so was Orson Scott Card’s “Ender’s Game,” which began as a short story.
 On television, The Twilight Zone carried the tradition forward and enchanted directors like Steven Spielberg, and Stuart Willis’ Restoration fits squarely within the genre.
 (Disclosure/shameless plug: Willis has interviewed me for his most excellent Draft Zero podcast.)
-(Useful information for viewers: Restoration has been broadcast on Australian television and will premiere in New Zealand shortly.
-It will be also available on the Stan streaming service this Thursday.)
+(2019 edit: Restoration was originally broadcast on television in Australia television and New Zealand and is now available on the DUST YouTube channel.)

 The central idea of Restoration is simple, and has a genealogy in Joss Whedon’s Dollhouse, William Gibson’s Sprawl Trilogy, all the way back to Dick’s story “We Can Remember It For You Wholesale” (the source for Total Recall): in the near future, the Restoration Life Services Company can back up your entire consciousness and memory, and restore it to your body.
 (Willis sez that the idea came to him from the way we back up our phones on the cloud.)
 They can also restore your consciousness to another body, or to a “gerry” (generic body) in case of something inconvenient, like, say, death.
 To say more about Restoration would be to give away its elegant, twisty, noirish plot; just know that Willis and co-writer Matthew Clayfield play with some fascinating questions of how our identity is made: is it from our consciousness?
 Our memories?
 Our bodies?
 Our interactions with others?
 Could these identities conflict with each other?